tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/快速入门/一分钟集成SDK/快速集成(mac)_intl_en.md

 4. Click **Link Binary with Libraries** to expand it and then click the "+" icon at the bottom to add the dependent library.
 ![](https://main.qcloudimg.com/raw/17046154417930f9d31b6452782df55d.jpg)

-5. Add the downloaded SDK Framework and its required dependent library in sequence: `AudioUnit.framework`, `libc++.tbd` and `Accelerate.framework`。
+5. Add the downloaded SDK Framework and its required dependent library in sequence: `AudioUnit.framework`, `libc++.tbd`, and `Accelerate.framework`.

  Successful addition is as shown below:
 ![](https://main.qcloudimg.com/raw/7bddb832347a971f3e69238480fa3e8d.jpg)